ChemiKyle/authorNotes/README.md

 # authorNotes
 I sometimes read books to help create an illusion of intelligence.
 I'm also really forgetful, so I don't remember details from books I've read.
-Obviously this is detrimental to the upkeep of my facade, leaving me to compensate by using florid language and portraying a pernicuously pretentious personality (haha, look, it's a meta joke! plz like me).
+Obviously this is detrimental to the upkeep of my facade, leaving me to compensate by using florid language and portraying a perniciously pretentious personality (haha, look, it's a meta joke! plz like me).
 Like any confused 8th grader researching a book report, I highlight parts I particularly enjoy as I go along; occasionally I'll go back and read one of my highlights and remember large portions of the book.
 Thankfully Amazon stores these as a .txt file on the device, so I'm able to take them off and separate them into authors for easy rememberance.

 The bash script copies notes from your kindle on to your computer.